rust-lang/book/src/ch07-01-packages-and-crates.md

 ## Packages and Crates

 The first parts of the module system we’ll cover are packages and crates.
-A crate is a binary or library.
-The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the [“Defining Modules to Control Scope and Privacy”][modules]<!-- ignore --> section).

 A *package* is one or more crates that provide a set of functionality.
 A package contains a *Cargo.toml* file that describes how to build those crates.

+A *crate* can be a binary crate or a library crate. *Binary crates* are programs you can compile to an executable that you can run, such as a command-line program or a server.
+They must have a function called `main` that defines what happens when the executable runs.
+All the crates we've created so far have been binary crates.

+*Library crates* don't have a `main` function, and they don't compile to an executable.
+They define functionality intended to be shared with multiple projects.
+For example, the `rand` crate we used in [Chapter 2][rand]<!-- ignore --> provides functionality that generates random numbers.

+The *crate root* is a source file that the Rust compiler starts from and makes up the root module of your crate (we’ll explain modules in depth in the [“Defining Modules to Control Scope and Privacy”][modules]<!-- ignore -->
+section).

 Several rules determine what a package can contain.
 A package can contain at most one library crate.
 It can contain as many binary crates